 We’re proud of the relationship we have with schools and colleges across Wales.
-We work with governors, teaching and support staff, and pupils and learners to create new courses and materials which can help professional development and improve student skills.
+We work with governors, senior leadership teams, teaching and support staff, and pupils and learners to create new courses and materials which can help professional development and improve student skills.

 Here are some of the things we do:

 We’re helping develop the next generation of teachers with our new flexible Postgraduate Certificate in Education (PGCE).
 This includes a salaried route for school staff, eg teaching assistants, or a non-salaried route for people looking for a career change.
 There’s also a way for schools toget involved in the programme to support our student teachers.

 Our Teachers Learning to Teach languages (TELT) programme has been set up to help primary school staff teach French, German Spanish or Mandarin Chinese, whilst learning the languages at the same time.
 This supports the requirement to teach languages at a primary school level as part of Wales’ new curriculum.

 Our free-learning site OpenLearn is packed full of free courses and information for teaching staff including:

 We’ve teamed up with the Welsh Government and Cardiff council to produce more free resources on the Hwb website.
 Our Cardiff Commitment Continuing Professional Development (CPD) Pilot was a collaboration to support staff in their approach to blended teaching and learning pedagogy.
 This was throughout the coronavirus pandemic as well as in preparation for the new Curriculum For Wales.
 Hear from the partners and teachers involved: